Learn Spanish in Spain or Guatemala

 stories.
 I learned a surprising amount from simply watching the telenovelas (soap operas) that their mother loved.
 Though the family was warm and welcoming, the showers weren’t.
 Fairly basic accommodations are the rule.

-The family for which Kate and her fellow volunteers were building an outhouse.
+The family for which Kate and fellow volunteers were building an outhouse.
+Photo by Kate Gustafson.

 A few years after my stay in Quetzaltenango, I decided to polish my language skills with a trip to Andalucía.
 Where Pop Wuj was the model of a community-oriented, values-driven school, the Centro de Lenguas e Intercambio